 8. Instacart Operates in all 50 States

-There’s not one state that doesn’t have access to this one service.
-When it comes to Instacart advertising, this is huge.
-This means that the location portion of the demographic can always be reached on this particular online service.
+There isn’t a single state in America that doesn’t have access to this service.
+For Instacart advertising, it means that their target demographic can always be reached with online service.

 9. There are Over 300 Instacart Retail Partners